 Either globally in Workspace Settings, or individually from the Link Builder.

-- You’ve installed the official PiMMs x Stripe integration
+- You’ve installed the official Pimms x Stripe integration

 Follow the steps in the Stripe setup guide